DappDevs/content/development.md

     * Otherwise people can't interact with it
 * You are allowed to talk
     * But don't yell... or be mean
+* Your neighbors are tricky!
+    * Watch out for exploits or scams!

 You will have 20 mins to get as many Tokens as possible...
 GO!

+\*NOTE: First MetaMask address to get 90% of the tokens wins by default

 ]

 .right-column.width-33[